Vishvajeet590/CowinPy-Andy/README.md

 **If possible notify if it works or if any problem immediately create new issue.
-Also, share this repository with others if you liked .**
+Also, STAR this repository with others if you liked.
+It keeps me motivated**